synfinatic/aws-sso-cli/docs/commands.md

 ### logout

-Invalidates all AWS credentials with AWS for the selected SSO instance, including those in your browser session.
+Invalidates the AWS Identity Center AccessToken (used to fetch new IAM Credentials) for the selected SSO instance and removes all IAM Role Credentials cached in the `aws-sso` secure store.

 ---